SidScam10/CS-Phishing-Detection/README.md

 ### Blacklist Configuration:
 - Edit `whitelist.json` to add trusted domains
-- Configure API keys for PhishTank and VirusTotal
+- Configure API key for VirusTotal (Phishtank API key not needed)
 - Adjust detection thresholds

 ### ML Model Tuning:
 - Modify feature extraction in `model_classes.py`
 - Adjust Random Forest parameters
-- Retrain with new datasets
+- Retrain with new datasets from archive.zip or any other sources

 ## 📝 Output Format